chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 ~~~~~~~~~~~~~~

 The solid object is a simplex surface mesh that represents the shape of a slug.
 The mesh is generated with the `Gmsh <https://gmsh.info/>`_ software.
 The length of the slug is 0.5 m for the area that fully obstruct the pipe, and there are 45° inclined planes for the rear and the front of the slug.
 The stationary layer (the layer between periodic slugs) has a height of 0.021 m which represents a fraction of 20% of the cross-section area of the pipe.
-The followinf fiTure shows the different parts of the slug.
+The following figure shows the different parts of the slug.

 .. figure:: images/slug.png
     :alt: Slug